edraobdu/printy/README.md

 - U - Applies an underline to the text
 - I - Applies an italic font type to the text
 - H - Highlights the text
-- S - crosses out the text, aka Strike
+- S - Crosses out the text, aka Strike
+- D - Dim effect

 ### List 2 'types'
 - 'int': Value must be an integer or a string that can be turn into an integer, returns the value as an integer